cha53c/web_server_example/README.md

 `git clone git@github.com:cha53c/web_server_example.git`

 This contains everything you need to build the container and run nginx, but is does not contain the RoR application.
 This needs to be created in the web_server_example directory.
-You can either create this Rails or clone from Github To create from with Rails
+You can either create this Rails or clone from Github.

+To create from with Rails
 `rails new default_web_app`

 To clone from repo
 `git clone git@github.com:cha53c/default_web_server`

 Now you have everything to build the container.
-The directory you are in, (which should be web_server_example) will be the context for the build and referenced with the '.'
+The directory you are in (which should be web_server_example) will be the context for the build and is referenced with the '.'

+Build the container with the following command

-`docker build -t cha53c/web_server_example .`
+`docker build -t web_server_example .`

-Have a look at you local images type `docker image` in you command line.
-You should see ...
+Have a look at your local images type `docker image` in you command line.
+You should see your image in the list something like this.

+`REPOSITORY                  TAG                 IMAGE ID            CREATED             VIRTUAL SIZE web_server_example          latest              4fdadc688ca6        25 hours ago        585.2 MB`

-Now that this has built successfully you can run the container `docker run -d -p 80:80 cha53c/web_server_example`
+Now that this has built successfully you can run the container.
+The server will be listening on port 80 `docker run -d -p 80:80 web_server_example`

-Check the image is running with `docker ps`. this will show you all the containers you have running.
-In this case it should just be one.
+You can now check the image is running with `docker ps`.
+This will show you all the containers you have running.
+In this case it should just be one which should look something like this

+`CONTAINER ID        IMAGE                       COMMAND                  CREATED             STATUS              PORTS                NAMES
+914b555fb0ab        cha53c/web_server_example   "/opt/nginx/sbin/ngin"   25 hours ago        Up 25 hours         0.0.0.0:80->80/tcp   sharp_brahmagupta`

 ## Notes on the Dockerfile
 ## Note on nginx.conf